webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-The FORWARD TSN Chunk moves the global TSN forward.
-SCTP does this, so you can skip some packets you don't care about anymore.
+The `FORWARD TSN` chunk moves the global TSN forward.
+SCTP does this,
+so you can skip some packets you don't care about anymore.
 Let's say
 you send `10 11 12 13 14 15` and these packets are only valid if they
 all arrive.
 This data is also real-time sensitive, so if it arrives
 late it isn't useful.

 If you lose `12` and `13` there is no reason to send `14` and `15`!
-SCTP uses the FORWARD TSN Chunk to achieve that.
+SCTP uses the `FORWARD TSN` chunk to achieve that.
 It tells the receiver
 that `14` and `15` aren't going to be delivered anymore.

 `New Cumulative TSN` this is the new TSN of the connection.
 Any packets